just-zoomit/AI-Zoom-APP/README.md

 #### Features

-- Under `Zoom App SDK` click **Add APIs**
-- For the purposes of this app, please add the following APIs and events:
+- Under `Zoom App SDK` click **Add APIs**.
+For the purposes of this app, please add the following APIs and events:
    |  APIs                  | Events |
    | -----------------------|-------------|
    | `allowParticipantToRecord`   |`onActiveSpeakerChange` |